• Skip to primary navigation

 These cookies are simple (and fun!) to make, here's how:

-2. Cream together butter, sugar, and vanilla.
+2. Cream together butter, powdered sugar, and vanilla.

 3. Add flour and salt then beat until a cookie dough forms.